MarcoGriep88/RsyncBackupMonitoring/README.md

 * Install docker and docker-compose on your linux machine.
 * Install go-lang on your linux machine
 * Install npm and nodejs
-* Replace the IP Address in the main.go File to the Docker Container (localhost:15000 if your docker will run on the same host)
 * compile the main.go file with:

 ```